 Guest Post: Quinnipiac University Women’s Rugby Head Coach Becky Carlson

-I cannot begin to express how much an entire generation of future college athletes moving through their academic and athletic careers in silence while doing their best to avoid mistakes and consequences at all costs, is my nightmare.
-Moreover, the slow extinction of active student leadership has shifted team accountability and consequences from a split 50/50 responsibility of the coach and team, to 90/10 where the coach bears the weight.
+I cannot begin to express how much my nightmare is a generation of future college athletes moving through their academic and athletic careers in silence while doing their best to avoid mistakes and consequences at all costs.
+Moreover, the slow extinction of active student leadership has shifted team accountability and consequences from a split 50/50 responsibility of the coach and team to 90/10, where the coach bears the weight.
 This is just one other factor in the exhaustion of even our most seasoned coaches.

-My conversations with high school, club coaches, and counselors in the last decade and more notably within the last 3 years, have been full of investigative reporting trying to get to the root of what an athlete may bring to my team beyond stats.
-In addition to “leads by example” being the most common, this phrase is also the one that causes my eyes to glaze over but let’s be clear on two things:
+My conversations with high school, club coaches, and counselors in the last decade, and more notably within the last three years, have been full of investigative reporting trying to get to the root of what an athlete may bring to my team beyond stats.
+In addition to “leads by example” being the most common, this phrase is also the one that causes my eyes to glaze over, but let’s be clear on two things:

 1. Character is paramount and has the potential to make or break recruitment regardless of talent.
 This philosophy has been echoed in several of my other articles.